2019 UPDATE: This post has not aged well. There is a lot I would remove or change. It is only remaining on the site for archival purposes.

 It is true that I no longer follow a vegetarian diet.
 It wasn’t right for me.
 But that is not what this post is about.
-In the past few years I’ve learned how I could have done the vegetarian diet better.
+In the past few years, I’ve learned how I could have done the vegetarian diet better.
 I want to share some of those ideas with vegetarians and at the end of the post vegans.

 Vegetarians are 100% right when they reject factory farm meat.
 The reasons are numerous.
 However, rejecting a class of unhealthy foods doesn’t automatically make a diet healthy.
 Here are the steps I would take to improve the nutritional quality of the typical vegetarian diet.
 Note that I am not endorsing a vegetarian diet, nor am I condemning it.

 - Avoid Soy – Soy is not healthy.
 This highly processed “food” makes billions for big agriculture, but can play hell on your health.
 It is unfortunate that soy is peddled as the healthy anti-meat alternative.
-It is criminal that soy is feed to infants and children.
+It is criminal that soy is fed to infants and children.
 The only safe soy is the occasional fermented soy, such as natto or miso soup.

-- Cook With Coconut Oil, Palm Oil and Butter – Throw out your corn oil, soybean, canola and other vegetable oils.
+- Cook With Coconut Oil, Palm Oil, and Butter – Throw out your corn oil, soybean, canola, and other vegetable oils.
 Industrial seed oils are highly inflammatory.
 Olive oil is good for salads, but due to its low smoke point is not ideal for cooking.

 - Coconut Milk and Avocados – Your new staples.
 Highly caloric and full of healthy fats.
 Saturated fats are not the demons they have been made out to be.
 They are essential for good health.
-Read Dr Enig’s article Proven Health Benefits of Saturated Fats for more information.
+Read Dr. Enig’s article Proven Health Benefits of Saturated Fats for more information.

 - No Fructose Without Fiber – Apples are fine.
 Apple juice isn’t.
 Only in a society as wasteful as ours would one throw out the fruit to get to a tiny amount of juice.